 A manufacturer may choose to remove or distrust a mandatory root certificate in the Terminal in response to a security threat.

 Terminals should support a means of securely adding new root certificates after manufacture in order to maintain interoperability with servers over time.

+11.2.4 Signature algorithms

+The algorithm requirements for signature verification are specified in the table below.